KnapsackPro/knapsack/README.md

     # Step for Cucumber
     KNAPSACK_GENERATE_REPORT=true bundle exec cucumber features

+    # Step for Minitest
+    KNAPSACK_GENERATE_REPORT=true bundle exec rake test

-After tests pass your should copy knapsack json report which is rendered at the end of rspec/cucumber results.
-Save it into your repository as `knapsack_rspec_report.json` or `knapsack_cucumber_report.json` file and commit.
+After tests pass your should copy knapsack json report which is rendered at the end of rspec/cucumber/test results.
+Save it into your repository as `knapsack_rspec_report.json`, `knapsack_cucumber_report.json` or `knapsack_minitest_report.json` file and commit.

 #### Step 2

 Knapsack supports semaphoreapp ENVs `SEMAPHORE_THREAD_COUNT` and `SEMAPHORE_CURRENT_THREAD`.
-The only thing you need to do is set up knapsack rspec/cucumber command for as many threads as you need.
+The only thing you need to do is set up knapsack rspec/cucumber/minitest command for as many threads as you need.
 Here is an example:

     # Thread 1
     ## Step for RSpec
     bundle exec rake knapsack:rspec
     ## Step for Cucumber
     bundle exec rake knapsack:cucumber
+    ## Step for Minitest
+    bundle exec rake knapsack:minitest

     # Thread 2
     ## Step for RSpec
     bundle exec rake knapsack:rspec
     ## Step for Cucumber
     bundle exec rake knapsack:cucumber
+    ## Step for Minitest
+    bundle exec rake knapsack:minitest

 Tests will be split across threads.